mdeckebach/recdotgov/README.md

 docker run --env-file .\.env recdotgov
 ```

-Note: if you want to export the Docker image so that you can run it on another machine (like a Synology NAS), use the following command:
+Note: if you want to export the Docker image so that you can run it on another machine (like a Synology NAS), you can use the following command:
 ```
 docker save recdotgov:latest -o recdotgov.tar
 ```
-This will create a .tar file in the project folder.
+This will create a file called `recdotgov.tar` in the project folder.
 All you need to do is import that tar file where you want to run the Docker image.
-You will also need to copy over your .env file so that the container can reference the environmental variables.
+You will also need to copy over your `.env` file so that the container can reference the environmental variables.

 ## Lessons Learned

-It's good to reflect on what you learned throughout the process of building this project.
-Here you might discuss what you would have done differently if you had more time/money/data.
-Did you end up choosing the right tools or would you try something else next time?
+TO BE ISSUED

 ## Contact
 [Please feel free to email me if you have any questions](mailto:michael.deckebach@gmail.com)